bibekpreet99/smart_brain/README.md

 full stack react app that recognises faces in an image

 This webapp is for detecting faces in an image with the help of api and also has a sign in feature

+## The website is deployed at ----> https://smart-brain-hakken.herokuapp.com/